Adam7060/ChestsNeo/README.md

 # 1. Preparing to run

-Unzip the project then go to the root folder and run this command:
+Clone the project then go to the root folder and run this command:

     http-server